 Rheumatoid nodules - subcutaneous lumps seen near an affected joint - occur in about 25% of patients with rheumatoid arthritis.
 Other phenomena include thinning of the skin, translucency of the skin on the back of the hands, brittle nails which split lengthwise and reddened palms (palma erythema).
 Dermatitis in which neutrophils are prominent on biopsy (neutrophilic dermatosis) may present as erythematous areas and interstitial granulomatous dermatitis is a rare condition in which rheumatoid papules may appear on the trunk.
 Cutaneous vasculitis may present as purpuric areas on the skin.

-Keratoderma blennorrhagicum is sometimes seen in Reiter's disease.
+Keratoderma blennorrhagicum is sometimes seen in reactive arthritis.
 It is characterised by hyperkeratotic lesions on the palms of the hands or the soles of the feet.
 Clear vesicles on an erythematous base develop which then progress to macules, papules and nodules.
 The lesions may be impossible to distinguish from pustular psoriasis.

 In myelodysplastic syndrome various cutaneous manifestations can occur, including leukaemia cutis, photosensitivity, prurigo nodularis and purpura.
 Cutaneous conditions are thought to indicate that the patient belongs to a high-risk group, associated with bone marrow transformation and hypergammaglobulinaemia.